 Choosing your Graduate Committee is an essential part of completing your program and obtaining your degree.
-Check the SMB faculty Web pages to become familiar with the research and teaching interests of the faculty at www.smb.wsu.edu/smb_directories.html
+We have compiled a listing of eligible PSM committee member chart, which includes links to research interests and/or courses taught and email addresses.

 Selection of your Graduate Committee

 The Graduate Committee is chosen by the student.
-Students choose an SMB faculty member as committee chair, and at least two additional SMB faculty members to serve on the non-thesis committee.
+Using the PSM committee member list, students choose an SMB faculty member from Group I or II as committee chair, and at least two other members following the instructions listed.

 This committee will help you in any area of academic need including the approval of your Master’s Program of Study (see below).
 Your committee will also be instrumental in guiding you through your Internship (see below).